Saikarthik-Ramakrishnan/cpcs-prototype/README.md

-# CPCS — Camera-Based Passenger Counting System
+# CPCS: Camera-Based Passenger Counting System

 > **Proof of concept** · first-year ECE intern project · SPowerZ Solutions
 > Mounts two cameras at a bus doorway, counts boarding and alighting passengers at every stop, and reconciles counts against the on-board ticket machine (POS) to detect revenue leakage — all running locally on edge hardware with no video upload to the cloud.